wozzer72/restful-api-qa/README.md

 `npm run clean:test` clears down all transactional data before running.

+The "reference services" tests use snapshots.
+If needing to update the snapshots run: `npm -- -u test`

 # Libraries
 * jest
 * supertest - abstract the calling and responding to restful endpoints